LinuxHaus/opsi-lihas/office2010proplus-lihas/README.md

 It fixes the issue with Office x64 not auto-activating, as well as some minor typos.

-This currently only installs the German ("de") edition of Office 2010, as we are lacking the checksums for other language.
+This currently only installs the German ("de") edition of Office 2010, as we are lacking the checksums for other languages.

+The content of the 32-bit installation DVD goes here: CLIENT_DATA/files/de/x86

+The content of the 64-bit installation DVD goes here: CLIENT_DATA/files/de/x64

 If your md5deep check fails, make sure you have slipstreamed Office 2010 Service Pack 2.